ordovician/cryptobook/solution/bitcoin.md

 The transactions form an acyclic graph.
 The amount of bitcoins at a particular address is never explicitly recorded in the system.
 To figure out the balance on a particular address you have to look at all the transactions going into an address and out of it and add and substract to get the present balance.

+# Ramblings about how a Transaction is setup and works

+Using the bitcoin client

+    $ bitcoind createrawtransaction
+    '[{"txid" : "9ca8f",
+       "vout" : 0}]'

+     '{"1Lnf" : 0.0250},
+      {"1hvz" : 0.0245}'
+     0100...1e34a...

+This is a compressed form of what is in a transaction.
+The first argument to `createrawtransaction` is a JSON array of the inputs.
+For each input we have:

+* **txid** the ID of the previous transaction.
+* **void** which output from previous output is this input.

+So each output is assigned an index.

+The second argument, gives us a dictionary with key-values, where each key is a address to send bitcoins to.
+The value of the key is the amount to send.
+When you hit enter you get `0100...1e34a...` which is the whole transaction encoded in binary format (raw format).
+You can decode this to see all the info in the transaction which gets derived from what you write.

+Most notable the decoded transaction will contain:

+* An assigned transaction ID for this transaction.
+I believe this is a hash of most of the transaction data.
+* The transaction script.
+Our input didn't specify any scripts all it said was to send some amount to given addresses.
+But the scripts give conditions for this to happen.
+The addresses are part of the script.

+Before you can send transaction you need to sign it.
+Otherwise you have no proof that you are allowed to do this.

+	$ bitcoind walletpassphrase mypasswd 360

+Unlocks your walled using passord  `mypasswd`.

+	$ bitcoind signrawtransaction 0100...1e34a...
+	{
+		"hex" : 0100...1e3b3..
+		"complete" : true
+	}

+The `hex` key contains the whole transaction encoded in binary with the new signature data added.
+You can decode this again with `bitcoind decoderawtransaction` to see how the transaction was changed.
+All the inputs will now contain a `scriptSig` which contains the signature along with the input script.
+This makes the transaction verifiable by others.

+You can now send it with:

+	$ bitcoind sendrawtransaction  0100...1e3b3..

 [bitcoinwhite]: https://bitcoin.org/bitcoin.pdf